 Overall, Logan is a very good film and a great character study of Wolverine.
 Certainly, Hugh Jackman gives his best performance as Logan/Wolverine.
 It has depth and he is much more of a tragic and brutal character than we have seen before.
 We really delved into Logan’s emotions and how the tragedy of what he has gone through in the past has taken him to a point where he is devoid of hope.

-Patrick Stewart was also stellar and Dafne Keen was also very good for such a young actress.
+Patrick Stewart was stellar and Dafne Keen was also very good for such a young actress.
 It was more of a physical performance than a speaking one but she does have some lines in the third act of Logan.
-I would have preferred it if she was silent until her final scene as it would have been more emotionally impactful but she was awesome as X-23.
+I would have preferred it if she was silent until her final scene as it would have been more emotionally affecting but she was awesome as X-23.

 The action in Logan is pretty great too.
 It is gory, raw and fresh compared to what we have seen in previous X-Men films and in superhero films in general.
 In fact, I contend that Logan is more of a western than a superhero film.
 Its setting and pacing make it a film which is more in the vein of something like Unforgiven than say a film set in the Marvel Cinematic Universe.
-Its ability to transcend the superhero genre reminds me of The Dark Knight but I find Logan, while a very good film, to be a lesser film than its DC counterpart.
+Its ability to transcend the superhero genre reminds me of The Dark Knight.
+Still, I find Logan, while a very good film, to be a lesser film than its DC counterpart.

 While I liked the pacing for the most parts, it is a little bit uneven at times.
 Moreover, while the ending of the film is emotional, I found other scenes which were supposed to be emotional to be lacking in this regard.
 I think part of this is because of the fact that, deep down, the continuity issues with the X-Men franchise prevent me from buying into Logan as part of the franchise.